-With the recent tragedies we are all unfortunately familiar with there has been an increased interest in mental health.
-We are starting to pay attention to the conditions that can make daily life a challenge for many.
-With about 25 percent of American adults reporting moderate to severe mental health issues there is no denying that most who read this infographic are touched by mental health directly or indirectly.
-Having an increased understanding can help us all to better cope with each other.
+With the recent tragedies, we are all unfortunately familiar with there has been an increased interest in mental health.
+We are starting to pay attention to the conditions that can make daily life challenging for many.
+With about 25 percent of American adults reporting moderate to severe mental health issues, there is no denying that most who read this infographic are touched by mental health directly or indirectly.
+Having an increased understanding can help us all to cope better with each other.

-The following infographic details some mental health statistics in the Unite States.
+The following infographic details some mental health statistics in the United States.